adenueltech/StarkQuest/docs/smart-contracts/README.md

-# StarkQuest Smart Contracts Documentation
+# StarkEarn Smart Contracts Documentation

-This document provides comprehensive guidance for smart contract developers working on the StarkQuest platform.
+This document provides comprehensive guidance for smart contract developers working on the StarkEarn platform.
 It outlines the contract architecture, key functionalities, and integration points.

 ## Table of Contents

 1. [Overview](#overview)
 2. [Contract Architecture](#contract-architecture)
 3. [Core Contracts](#core-contracts)